jasonhancock/nagios-goversion/README.md

 # check\_goversion

-A Nagios plugin for ensuring that you're running the latest version of Go.
+A Nagios plugin for ensuring that you're running the latest version of Go inspired by a conversation I saw on Twitter: https://twitter.com/miekg/status/1010589700829188096

 ## Usage: